Fermium-co/LINQ4ES2015/README.md

 If you've not configured [jspm](http://jspm.io) yet, follow [our blog post](http://fermium.co/post/1c6546ba-891d-479d-8731-896fbbae61fa/JSPM)

+Note: Latest version of jspm must be installed on your machine, try running *npm update jspm -g*

 Go to the root directory of the project and run the following command to install LINQ4ES2015:

     jspm install linq4es2015